The end of the week was fast approaching.

 Our physio sessions were a bit different as we were asked to do some exercised but only between 0 –50% of our capability.
-A lot of us often tend to push through out pain and do 100% of a task instead of stepping back and looking at what effect doing a smaller amount of something may have.
-At first i found it difficult to tell myself to slow it down and not push myself to far but, i eventually began to realise that no step is too small.
+A lot of us often tend to push throughout pain and do 100% of a task instead of stepping back and looking at what effect doing a smaller amount of something may have.
+At first, I found it difficult to tell myself to slow it down and not push myself too far but, I eventually began to realise that no step is too small.

-During out OT session we looked more into what mindfulness actually is.
+During our OT session, we looked more into what mindfulness actually is.
 Mindfulness does not involve clearing your mind or going into an altered state to be in a better place.
 It does not involve complex meditation routines or having an empty mind suppressing thoughts and feelings.
 There are 2 different types of mindfulness that I have mentioned before known as:

 Formal: Better known as meditation; following established practices; taking time out of your day to be still and silent; to focus on your breath, to be aware of sounds, senses, thoughts and feelings.

 Informal: Bringing mindful awareness to everyday life; to daily activities such as eating. walking, driving and housework.
 Informal mindfulness is also part of your interactions with other people at work, home and within your social life.